jazzband/django-flatblocks/README.rst

 Releases
 --------

+0.3.2
+    * All settings are now in the flatblocks.settings module

 0.3.1
     * Fixes a bug with FlatBlock.save() failing to reset the cache
     * Buildout integration for easier testing